MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-workflow-properties.md

     5. To personalize the text, you can insert placeholders.
 For instructions about how to enter a placeholder, see step 3.
     6. Click **Close**.

+> [!NOTE]
-5. Note that placeholders cannot be added via copy and paste because the target information is not pasted back in correctly.
+> Placeholders cannot be added using copy and paste because the target information is not pasted in correctly.
 Use the interface to add placeholders.

 ## Specify when this workflow is used through activation conditions